 Fast forward to June 2013 when the watercolor, along with the #16 plaque shown above, appeared as a single lot auction listing, described as being a “drawing on canvasboard.”
 Because of the lack of a signature, and probably because the same sale contained several one of a kind actual 1940s Boleslaw Cybis sculptures, the auction house described it it as a “Boleslaw Cybis prototype drawing” which of course is incorrect.
 I have personally spoken with the artist and there is no doubt that this painting was indeed done by her.
 A future Archive post will showcase the other work that she did for Cybis in the late 1970s.

-Returning to the actual porcelain sculptures, we have Queen Esther, 13.5” tall, a completed limited edition of 750 introduced in 1974 at $925.
+Returning to the actual porcelain sculptures, we have Queen Esther, 13.5” tall, a limited edition of 750 introduced in 1974 at $925.
 Her price rose to $1100 by the time it was closed at a reduced issue of 650 pieces in Spring 1981.